-Certain new standards, interpretations, amendments and improvements to existing standards were issued by the IASB or the IFRIC that are mandatory for accounting periods commencing on or after January 1, 2023.
-Updates that are not applicable or are not consequential to the Company have been excluded thereof.
-The following have not yet been adopted and are being evaluated to determine their impact on the consolidated financial statements.
+Certain new standards, interpretations, amendments and improvements to existing standards were issued by the IASB or the IFRIC that are mandatory for accounting periods commencing on or after January 1, 2024.
+Many are either not applicable or are not expected to have a significant impact on the Company's consolidated financial statements.